rucio/donkeybot/README.md

 ## Google Summer of Code (GSoC)

-See [FAQ : GSoC](./docs/faq_gsoc.md) for a detailed timeline, student information, problems faced, future improvements, a reading list and more.
+See [FAQ : GSoC](./docs/faq_gsoc.md) for a detailed timeline, student information, problems faced, future improvement suggestions, a reading list and more.

 ## Demo